cloudsolver/aws-saa/molecules/ELB.md

 	- Transparent Network Gateway: Single entry/exit for all traffic.
 	- Load Balancer: distributes traffic to virtual appliances.
 	 ![Gateway Load Balancer| 200](gwlb.png)
-- #usecase Deep packet inspection, firewalls, intrusion detection and prevention systems, deep packet inspection systems, payload manipulation.
+- #UseCase Deep packet inspection, firewalls, intrusion detection and prevention systems, deep packet inspection systems, payload manipulation.
 - It maintains stickiness of flows to a specific target appliance using 5-tuple (for TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows) by using the [[GENEVE]] protocol on port 6081.
 - Cross-zone load balancing distributes traffic across registered targets in all enabled AZs.
 - GWLB supports assymetric flow only when the load balancer process the initial flow packet and the response flow packet is NOT routed through the load balancer.